 While these contrasting styles of learning both have their benefits, one specific style is more commonly practiced in education and has been known for its effectiveness amidst the global pandemic.
 Known as “cohort-based learning,” this style emphasizes collaboration and teamwork to form a tight-knit group of students that work, learn, and grow together.

-Cohort-based learning is a collaborative style of learning where a group of students advance through a common course or program together, simultaneously.
-Many of us have experienced this learning style in our primary and secondary education.
+Cohort-based learning is a collaborative style of learning where a group of students advance through a common course or program together, simultaneously, often from start to finish.